Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Removed the RT patch (it's in RT now).
 Therefore, **this and subsequent versions of HGR Community Fixes are not compatible with KSP 1.1.0-2.**
 	* Added a texture-name-fixing patch.
 	* License changed to GNU GPL v3 (or later).
+* 2016 10 12 (1.5): Plus Ultra
+	* Updated for KSP 1.2:
+		* AntennaRange patch removed.
+(Since AntennaRange is superseded by the stock CommNet.)
+		* CommNet and KerbNet support added.
+		* New RCS plume and sound effects added to RCS parts.

 ##Roadmap